 Kesler Randall specializes in the identification of fossil vertebrates and oversees the digitization and accessibility of the paleontology collections.
 More.

 Bradford Hollingsworth specializes in the amphibians and reptiles of our region, focusing on their taxonomic diversity, historical biogeography, and conservation.
 More.

-Frank Santana manages our collection of more than 76,000 herpetology specimens and focuses on the conservation and ecology of endangered amphibians in the region.
+Adam Clause manages our collection of more than 76,000 herpetology specimens and focuses on the conservation, ecology, and systematics of reptiles in our region.
 More.

 Kevin Clark coordinates contracting and research opportunities for museum scientists and works to monitor, conserve, and recover endangered species and habitats in the region.
 More.

 Scott Tremor specializes in the taxonomy, distribution, ecology, and conservation of the mammals of southern California and Baja California.
 More.

 Lori Hargrove studies species’ distributions and habitat relationships, including the effects of fire and climate change on birds.
 More.

 One of the area’s leading bat biologists, Drew researches and helps protect this misunderstood but ecologically invaluable mammal.
 More.

 Brenna Ogg partners with organizations in the public and private sectors to study and conserve rare and endangered species.
 More.

 Kimberly Ferree studies the ecology of local rare and endangered birds and supports Museum staff with data analysis.
 More .